himanshudpatel/netflix_sql_project/README.md

-# netflix_sql_project
+# Netflix Movies and TV Shows Data Analysis using SQL
-Data analysis of Netflix's movies and TV shows data using SQL.
+[]